What’s the Biggest Plane in the World? It Depends on How You Define It!

 • Status: In service

-• YouTube video of the Super Galaxy
+• YouTube Video: Super Galaxy

 17. Airbus A380-800: The Tallest and Widest Passenger Jet (2007)